A Guide To Paperless Payroll For Employers

 - Reduced storage requirements: Since all records will be stored electronically, you won’t need to waste valuable space accommodating large file cabinets at your workplace.

-- Timely payments: Since employees will receive their pay electronically either by direct deposit, pay card, or other digital methods, they won’t have to worry about checks getting lost or delayed due to weather.
+- Timely payments: Since employees will receive their wages via a paperless pay option, either by direct deposit, pay card, or other digital methods, they won’t have to worry about checks getting lost or delayed due to weather.

 - Anytime, anywhere access: With access to a self-service portal, your employees can log in from a computer or phone to instantly check their pay history, paystubs, withholdings, and more.